 This teleconference call is one in a monthly series sponsored by the Collaborative on Health and the Environment’s EDC Strategies Partnership.
 The CHE EDC Strategies Partnership is chaired by Carol Kwiatkowski (TEDX), Sharyle Patton (Commonweal), and Genon Jensen (HEAL).
 To see a full list of past calls related to EDCs and listen to the MP3 recordings please visit the CHE EDC Strategies Partnership page.

-The call will be moderated by Carol Kwiatkowski, PhD, Executive Director of TEDX.
-The call will last 30 min and will be recorded for archival purposes.
+The call was moderated by Carol Kwiatkowski, PhD, executive director of TEDX.
+The call lasted 30 min and was recorded.